aristachristian/Bangkit-B21-CAP0374-Facial_Expression_Recognition/README.md

 1. Open "Model Training.ipynb" file and train the model using either the Original MMA Facial Expression Dataset or the Cleaned dataset (You can find the link to the dataset in "Other Reference" Section).
 2. Save The model in the same directory as "Model Training.ipynb", and open "Model Testing using front camera.ipynb" file.
 You can test your trained model (or the model provided in "Other Reference Section") using image from front camera.
 Do not open this file in Google Collab, because the program will open your front camera.
-3. Open "Model Deployed on Web.py" and run it using the command :
-`python Model\ Deployed\ on\ Web.py`
-Then, to open the app, go to your browser and type :
+3. Open "Model Deployed on Web.py" and run it using the command`python Model\ Deployed\ on\ Web.py`.
+Then, to open the app, go to your browser and type `localhost:5000`.
-`localhost:5000`
 This will display the web app.
-4. To make the web app public, use command :
+4. To make the web app public, use command `ngrok http 5000`.
-`ngrok http 5000`

 ## Other References :